 The Charity Awareness Monitor provides a unique insight into the general public and their views on charities.
 It is an in-depth and cost effective way to track your brand, discover what people think about your organisation, understand how the sector is changing and measure your performance against over 100 other charities.

 With comprehensive knowledge of how the public feel about charities, you can set benchmarks, plan effectively and make decisions about your vital resources based on strong evidence.
 Our extensive contextual charity market research means your results are presented within a broader picture, with analysis and recommendations on the implications for clients.

-To learn more about the measures and find the right package for you, download our briefing pack or contact Jo.
+To learn more about the measures and find the right package for you, download our briefing pack or use the contact button above.

 How our clients use it

 Gather evidence before investing in new opportunities, like a brand refresh or new advertising campaign.
 Use insight from our research to track strategies, report impact back to donors and secure further funding.

 Work out how to be different from your competitors, cost effectively